 This post reveals why the gaming industry must be proactive about DDoS attacks.

 The gaming industry has always been under siege.
-Think how old the term “booters” is, and the attack pace demonstrates that the complexity and scale is increasing.
+Think how old the term “booters” is, and the attack pace demonstrates that the complexity and scale are increasing.

-At a time when booming popularity should mean the best of times for publishers, their games are facing endless DDoS attacks by adversaries ranging from cybercrime rings to run-of-the-mill cheaters and trolls seeking to disrupt competition.
+At a time when booming popularity should mean the best of times for publishers, their games face endless DDoS attacks by adversaries ranging from cybercrime rings to run-of-the-mill cheaters and trolls seeking to disrupt competition.

-To protect their business and retain their fans, publishers need to raise their game against DDoS.
+To protect their business and retain fans, publishers must raise their game against DDoS.
 If the recent hack of the Twitch game streaming service is any indication of the industry’s current state of cybersecurity, they’ve got a long way to go.

 Even seven years after its acquisition by Amazon, the company’s defenses were weak enough to allow hackers to gain seemingly unlimited access to its systems.
 The attack was a dramatic success, reaping everything from three years of creator payout records to the entirety of the platform’s source code.

-The DDoS threat is hardly an invincible final boss no publisher could hope to defeat; in spite of its widespread and escalating prevalence, a multi-layered approach to DDoS protection can be highly effective in keeping these attacks from interfering with gameplay.
+The DDoS threat is hardly an invincible final boss no publisher could hope to defeat; despite its widespread and escalating prevalence, a multi-layered approach to DDoS protection can be highly effective in keeping these attacks from interfering with gameplay.
 The first step is to understand the nature of the threat.

-The way a DDoS attack works is simple: the victim’s IP address is targeted with a high volume of bogus traffic from multiple locations at once, often using a botnet, to overload its network or infrastructure and slow or crash its systems.
+A DDoS attack is simple: the victim’s IP address is targeted with a high volume of bogus traffic from multiple locations at once, often using a botnet to overload its network or infrastructure and slow or crash its systems.

-As one of the most simple and popular forms of cyberattack, DDoS is commonly used against organizations from financial services to government and healthcare, where keeping systems up and running can have critical importance.
-To gamers, latency and availability issues can feel like a matter of life and death as well.
+As one of the most simple and popular forms of cyberattack, DDoS is commonly used against organizations ranging from financial services to government and healthcare, where keeping systems up and running can be critical.
+To gamers, latency and availability issues can also feel like a matter of life and death.

 Keeping Games Playable With Proactive Protection And Zero Trust

 The discovery of a DDoS attack can put game publishers in a bind.
-The traditional response would be to clamp down on incoming traffic to the targeted system—but this amounts to doing hackers’ work for them, shutting out legitimate activity alongside illicit packets while security analysts scramble to find an effective way to stop the attack.
+The traditional response would be to clamp down on incoming traffic to the targeted system—but this amounts to doing hackers’ work for them, shutting out legitimate activity alongside illicit packets.
+At the same time, security analysts scramble to find an effective way to stop the attack.

 On the other hand, they can’t just sit by and watch their platform grind to a halt.
 Either way, the damage is done.
 Sessions are disrupted, gamers are frustrated, and the publisher’s reputation has taken a significant hit.

-To ensure an uninterrupted, high-quality experience for players, game publishers, and hosters, need to shift from legacy reactive measures to modern proactive protection to even the odds.
-Taking a zero trust approach to security, they should assume that a threat can originate anywhere inside or outside the network perimeter—and act accordingly.
+To ensure an uninterrupted, high-quality experience for players, game publishers, and hosters must shift from legacy reactive measures to modern proactive protection to even the odds.
+Taking a zero-trust approach to security, they should assume that a threat can originate anywhere inside or outside the network perimeter—and act accordingly.

-For comprehensive DDoS defense, a Zero Trust strategy should be complemented by additional automated defenses and best practices for web and application gaming security.
+For comprehensive DDoS defense, additional automated defenses and best practices for web and application gaming security should complement a zero-trust strategy.
 These include:

-- Leveraging comprehensive and dynamic threat intelligence to block known bad IP addresses hosting DDoS weapons
+- Leveraging comprehensive and dynamic threat intelligence to block known wrong IP addresses hosting DDoS weapons

 - Applying baselining, artificial intelligence (AI)/machine learning (ML), and pattern recognition to detect and block traffic with unusual or suspicious characteristics, such as behaviors associated with the orchestration of a distributed attack